A business owner's manual to getting and keeping a great website that serves their business.

 Technical support.
 And finally, you will need someone to rely on, if something breaks — that’s why we offer a complete tech support with all our plans.

-Additionally, you can call upon our trusted creative PROs to help you with all creative needs — photography, logo, business cards, leaflets, posters, stickers, but also business advice.
+Additionally, you can call upon our trusted creative PROs to help you with all kinds of needs — photography, logo, business cards, leaflets, posters, stickers, but also business advice.

-Your plan includes access to our trusted network of wonderful creative people.
+Your plan includes access to our trusted network of wonderfully creative people.